Core Doctrine

 Modern Scholarship

 - Danielou, Jean.
-The Angels and Their Mission.
+The Angels and Their Mission According to the Fathers of the Church.
 Westminster, MD: Christian Classics, 1987.

 - Heiser, Michael S. Angels: What the Bible Really Says About God’s Heavenly Host.
 Bellingham, WA: Lexham Press, 2018.